phaynes/markdown-processing/markdown-proofer/project-goal.md

 ## Overview

 This project aims to develop a command-line tool that automates the process of using AI to proof, review, and comment on markdown text.
-The tool will use AI technologies (primarily OpenAI, optionally Anthropic) and integrate with Git for version control.
+The tool will use AI technologies (primarily OpenAI and Anthropic) and integrate with Git for version control.

 ## Key Elements